TlhanGhun/SiFiEx/README.txt

 1. Installation
 Just upload the extracted folder to your Webspace and make sure that the user running the PHP-Scripts is allowed to write and delete files in the included folder "files" and in the folder for SiFiEx.

+On first start SiFiEx checks all needed permissions and reports them to you.

 1.1 First time configuration
 You can change some configurations by editing config.php. config.php will be created right after the first time of accessing SiFiEx using a browser by copying config.php.templ to config.php.
 Of course you can also copy it in this way by yourself if you want to have a config.php before the first access to SiFiEx

 2. Maximum file size
-The maximum size of uploaded files depends on the size of your webspace (of course) and some settings in you php.ini.
+The maximum size of uploaded files depends on the size of your webspace (of course) and some settings in your php.ini.
 Check the values for "upload_max_filesize" and "post_max_size".
-The lower value will win.
+The lower value will win (so if one parameter is 20M and the other is 50M the result will be 20M).
 Example for 50MB:

    upload_max_filesize = 50M
    post_max_size = 50M